YadneshBapat/Project_NSW-road-crash-analysis/README.md

 </li>
 <li> <p align="justify">
 From 2016 to 2023, 31.47% of crashes resulted in Non-casualty (towaway), with 51,750 incidents, indicating that a significant portion of crashes do not cause injuries but lead to vehicle damage.
 Moderate injuries accounted for 27.76% with 45,639 cases, while Serious injuries contributed 20.71% with 34,060 incidents.
-Minor/Other injuries made up 18.57% of crashes, totaling 30,530, and Fatal crashes were the least frequent at 1.49%, with 2,452 incidents.
+Minor/Other injuries made up 18.57% of crashes, totalling 30,530, and Fatal crashes were the least frequent at 1.49%, with 2,452 incidents.
 These figures highlight the need for targeted safety measures, especially for moderate and serious injuries. </p>

 <!-- <img width="245" alt="6 injury distribution" src="https://github.com/user-attachments/assets/c8f8a4cb-dc5c-486c-947a-0a786e95683f" /> -->
 </li>